 The normal length of study is 2 semesters.
-Students complete 4 art education courses and have the opportunity to elect courses from studio art, art history as well as from any program offered in the university that is complimentary.
+Students complete 4 art education courses and have the opportunity to elect courses from studio art, art history, and any program offered at the university that is complementary.
 For students seeking certification, an additional academic year of coursework is required plus 1 semester of teaching.

-Masters students receive funding and support as teaching assistant.
-Funding includes a tuition waiver, salary, health insurance, annual conference funding, plus many opportunities to gain competitive grants.
+Some master's degree students receive funding and support as teaching assistants.
+Funding includes a tuition waiver, a salary, health insurance, annual conference funding, plus many opportunities to gain competitive grants.
 Funding is conditional upon students’ academic standing.

-- As a major, comprehensive research university, students have access to the broadest possible range of elective courses.
+- At our major comprehensive research university, students have access to the broadest possible range of elective courses.

 - Visual Arts Research is a scholarly, refereed journal and has been published through the art education program for over 40 years.
 It is edited by faculty, with the help of graduate students.